What is Avoidant Personality Disorder?

 However, the key difference between the two is people with SAD struggle with high levels of anxiety.
 In turn, they become extremely fearful of social situations. ³

-On the other hand, people with AVPD aren’t driven by anxiety as much as feelings of worthlessness.
+On the other hand, people with AVPD aren’t driven by anxiety.
+Rather, symptoms come from feelings of worthlessness.

-Still, a person may receive a diagnosis with both disorders, depending on their circumstances.
+Still, a person may receive a diagnosis for both disorders, depending on their circumstances.
 However, most mental health professionals consider AVPD a more severe form of social anxiety. ⁴

 While researchers aren’t 100% sure what causes AVPD, they believe the following factors play a major role: